To detect vitamin A deficiency or toxicity

 Chronic alcohol excess also affects vitamin A absorption.
 Alcohol impedes the affinity of an enzyme called alcohol dehydrogenase which impairs the conversion of retinol to retinoic acid, thus reducing its absorption.

-Testing may be performed when a person has symptoms that suggest vitamin A toxicity and their medical history is consistent with consumption of foods or vitamin supplements containing vitamin A. Excess preformed vitamin A can have significant toxicity (also called hypervitaminosis A), but large amounts of beta carotene and carotenoids are not usually associated with major side effects.
+Testing may be performed when a person has symptoms that suggest vitamin A toxicity and their medical history is consistent with consumption of foods or vitamin supplements containing vitamin A. Excess vitamin A can have significant toxicity (also called hypervitaminosis A), but large amounts of beta carotene and carotenoids (similar in structure to vitamin A, used to turn people orange who have skin condition that are light sensitive) are not usually associated with major side effects.
 The symptoms of hypervitaminosis A can be acute due to sudden and excessive consumption of vitamin A. Normally the features of toxicity that are seen are due to chronic excessive intake.
-This is as a result of preformed vitamin A from supplements and therapeutic retinoid rather due to dietary vitamin A excess.
+This is as a result of preformed vitamin A from supplements and therapeutic retinoids (similar in structure to vitamin A) rather due to dietary vitamin A excess.

 Some of the symptoms associated with acute hypervitaminosis A are: